AmeriCorps Grantees

 mhill@branchesfl.org

-305-442-8306 ext 2009
+305-442-8306

 Breakthrough MiamiBreakthrough Miami AmeriCorps members will provide academic, social and life skills mentoring for 5th to 9th grade under-resourced students at independent school sites in Miami-Dade County.
 Members will increase academic improvement of students served.EducationMiami-DadeLiz Augustin